KianaShi/AI-Software_Version_Migration_Assistant/README.md

 Current progress includes:

-- a general RAG pipeline
+- a general RAG foundation
+- TXT and PDF document support
 - a scene-level MIT Shakespeare HTML parser
 - structured speech metadata extraction
+- context-aware dialogue chunking
-- ChromaDB storage and retrieval modules
+- persistent ChromaDB indexing
+- a 986-chunk Hamlet knowledge base built from 20 scene files
+- dense retrieval with metadata and distance inspection
 - an automated benchmark loader
 - a 507-question benchmark subset across five plays
 - pytest coverage for the core modules

-The next milestone is importing the MIT Shakespeare corpus, storing metadata-rich chunks in ChromaDB, and running the first Recall@K evaluation.
+The next milestone is adding a Cross-Encoder reranker, measuring retrieval quality, and then connecting an LLM to complete the end-to-end RAG answer pipeline.